nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 Not everyone is a "read-the-docs-and-instantly-get-it" person.
 People are different being different is just different not wrong.
 Some people learn by building, others by teaching and some need to fail before they can even figure out the right question to ask.

-In a way, this is similar to **Howard Gardner’s theory of multiple intelligences**, a theory that states there are multiple types of intelligences and so .
+In a way, this is similar to **Howard Gardner’s theory of multiple intelligences**, a theory that states there are multiple types of intelligences:

 - Logical
 - Interpersonal